 Using the Via patent pool, which the evidence shows did not include high-value patents, to calculate a rate for low-value patents may be appropriate.
 By contrast [to Judge Robart's analysis of Motorola's patents] this court has determined that Innovatio's patent portfolio is of moderate to moderate-high importance to the 802.11 standard.
-In that context, the Via patent pool is not an appropriate comparable license.
+In that context, the Via patent pool is not an appropriate comparable license.202

-The manufacturer defendants' economic expert, Dr. Leonard, also pointed to "four licenses for 802.11 technology that did not arise in the context of a RAND obligation."
-Judge Holderman said, "The court does not take a position of whether non-RAND licenses can ever be useful in determining a RAND rate," though elsewhere he said, "Under the modified Georgia-Pacific factors ... the court should consider only licenses that arise out of circumstances comparable to RAND licensing circumstances."
-(He did not reconcile these two statements.)
-He ruled that Microsoft expert Dr. Lynde's testimony was "insufficient for the court to determine the relative merit of the patented technology in each of those licenses compared with the technology in Innovatio's patents" and "finds that they are unreliable indicators in this case of the appropriate RAND rate."
+The manufacturer defendants' economic expert, Dr. Gregory Leonard, also pointed to "four licenses for 802.11 technology that did not arise in the context of a RAND obligation."203 Judge Holderman said, "The court does not take a position on the question of whether non-RAND licenses can ever be useful in determining a RAND rate,"204 though elsewhere he said that, "[u]nder the modified Georgia-Pacific factors . . . the court should consider only licenses that arise out of circumstances comparable to RAND licensing circumstances."205 (He did not reconcile these two statements.)
+He ruled that Microsoft expert Dr. Matthew Lynde's testimony was "insufficient for the court to determine the relative merit of the patented technology in each of those licenses compared with the technology in Innovatio's patents" and found "that they are unreliable indicators in this case of the appropriate RAND rate."206